MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ## Prerequisites

-- Users must have an Azure Active Directory (Azure AD) tenant and Microsoft Edge version 106 or greater installed.
+- Users must have an Azure Active Directory (Azure AD) tenant and Microsoft Edge version 114 or greater installed.
-- To enable via group policy, Admins must have Microsoft Edge version 106 or greater installed and version 107 of the policy files.
+- To manage via group policy, Admins must have Microsoft Edge version 114 or greater installed and version 107 of the policy files.
-  - Edge Workspaces can also be enabled on a case-by-case basis using the Microsoft Edge flag: **#edge-workspaces**.
 - Users must have access to a OneDrive for Business license to create an Edge Workspace.

 > [!IMPORTANT]
 > Remember that each user in a shared Edge Workspace brings their own identity, authentication, and cookies to the open websites.
 A user might have access to a specific workspace, but might not have access to all the websites loaded in the workspace.

-## Enable workspaces for users
+## Manage workspaces for users

 To enable Edge Workspaces for users in your organization, download the Microsoft Edge policy file (version 107.0.1402.2 or greater) and enable the [EdgeWorkspacesEnabled](/DeployEdge/microsoft-edge-policies#edgeworkspacesenabled) policy.
-Eligible individuals can enable Edge Workspaces by enabling the **edge://flags#edge-workspaces** flag in Microsoft Edge.

-> [!NOTE]
-> Native Microsoft Intune support for enabling Edge Workspaces will be available with Microsoft Edge version 107.
+Edge Workspaces is enabled for users signed in with an Azure AD account on Edge version 114 or later.
+You can manage Edge Workspaces for your users by using the [EdgeWorkspacesEnabled](/DeployEdge/microsoft-edge-policies#edgeworkspacesenabled) policy.

 ## The Edge Workspaces user experience